UC Cooperative Extension Ventura County

 Click here for our office directory: Contact/Staff Info

 4-H is an exciting educational program for all youth ages 5 to 19.
 4-H fosters an innovative, “learn by doing” approach with an emphasis in STEM and proven results.
 A study conducted by the Institute for Applied Research in Youth Development at Tufts University, shows youth engaged with 4-H are:

-- Nearly two times more likely to get better grades in school
+- Nearly two times more likely to get better grades in school.

-- Nearly two times more likely to plan to go to college
+- Nearly two times more likely to plan to go to college.

-- 41 percent less likely to engage in risky behaviors
+- 41 percent less likely to engage in risky behaviors.

 - 25 percent more likely to positively contribute to their families and communities.